Man Up | Ep. 206 • September 18, 2017

 When I feel and perceive this sense of we’re moving away from authenticity and truthfulness, I like to go for the little fight.
 Those little fights and challenges are the ones that build relationships, and also show that we are actually growing.
 I wouldn’t say that we have to look for the truth, if it is something that can be achieved more as a constant aiming for it.

 And they thought of it more like medicine back then.
 I guess, a lot of people still do.
 And he said, “But there’s a lot to offer to the average man on the street.
 We need to pay more attention to that rather than just fixing people who society has deemed maladaptive, but to actually help the average guy.”
 Another way of asking the question of who needs psychotherapy is: What can psychotherapy offer the average adult who is relatively well-adjusted?
-Wakes up, he’s on a happiness level of 5 out of 10, goes to work, at work he’s on a happiness level of between 4 and 6 out of 10, and he just sort of goes through life, sort of on the [INAUDIBLE 00:20:51].
+Wakes up, he’s on a happiness level of 5 out of 10, goes to work, at work he’s on a happiness level of between 4 and 6 out of 10, and he just sort of goes through life, sort of on the even keel.

 Most men after college, they just get into a routine.
 There’s no real growth that’s actually forced on them.
-They go to work, go home, eat dinner, sit in front of the TV or computer, waste three hours, go to sleep – or maybe meet some friends for beers and talk about the game.
+They go to work, come home, eat dinner, sit in front of the TV or computer, waste three hours, go to sleep – or maybe meet some friends for beers and talk about the game.
 And then that’s their life.
 What could psychotherapy offer somebody like that?

 Gui Mansilla: For instance, it’s good to see that if you’re in a 5 out of 10 in terms of general happiness in your life, you are really not living life.
 Life starts to be more or less somewhat satisfying when you’re in the 7s, 8s, 9s, and 10s.
 I believe that we have the right to shoot for that.
 What we can do to offer people that just don’t feel a lot of pain but don’t feel a lot of satisfaction, is to help them understand the processes, strategies, and techniques for self-awareness.